cortexproject/cortex/docs/configuration/arguments.md

 ```

 When running Cortex on Kubernetes, store this file in a config map and mount it in each services' containers.
 When changing the values there is no need to restart the services, unless otherwise specified.

+The `/runtime_config` endpoint returns the runtime configuration, including the overrides.

 ## Ingester, Distributor & Querier limits.